Fluor Corporation: Notable projects

 Fluor has been working on the cleanup and shutdown of atomic energy plants in Ohio and Washington since the 1990s.
 In 1992, Fluor won a contract with the United States Energy Department to clean up nuclear waste.
 By 1996 Hanford was the most contaminated nuclear site in the US and the US Department of Energy was conducting a $50 billion to $60 billion cleanup of the site.
 Fluor Hanford Inc. replaced Westinghouse Hanford Co. on the project.
 After a chemical explosion in 1997, 11 workers filed a lawsuit alleging they were denied appropriate medical attention and protective gear.
 Fluor and the workers disagreed on whether the explosion resulted in any injuries.
 In 2005 the US Department of Energy fined Fluor for safety violations and that same year a jury awarded $4.7 million in damages to eleven pipe fitters who claimed they were fired after complaining that a valve rated for 1,975 pounds per square inch (psi) was being used where a valve rated at 2,235 psi was needed.

 Fluor built the Aladdin Hotel & Casino in Las Vegas in 2001 for $1.4 billion.
 In 2004, the company was awarded a $1.1 billion project with AMEC to help rebuild the water, power and civic infrastructure of Iraq after the Iraq War.
 Fluor has also built a rail line in Europe and missile sites in California and possibly Arizona.

 The company provided disaster recovery services in Louisiana after Hurricane Katrina.
 In 2010 Fluor provided workers to clean up oil tar on beaches in Florida and Alabama after the Deepwater Horizon oil spill.
 In December 2012, Fluor was awarded a $3.14 billion contract to build a new Tappan Zee Bridge over the Hudson River.

+Fluor built a rare earths processing plant for the Australian resources company, Iluka Resources, in 2022.
+It would additionally design an American-based rare earths processing plant for Ramaco Resources in 2024, expanding on plans for Brook Mine.